Mika-dot/NeuralNetwork/README.md

 # NeuralNetworkV2
 The neural network is more selective.

-this way you can create input data on the first layer
+This way you can create input data on the first layer
  ```CSharp
             Vector[] X = {
             new Vector(0, 0),